alexgoldsmith/coinbot/README.md

 ## User Guide

-To download the html files required for dataset construction, navigate to the coinbot directory and run the following code:
+To download the html files required for dataset construction, navigate to the coinbot directory and enter the following command:

 ```
 scrapy crawl coin_request
 ```

-To recreate the dataset used for the analysis, run the following code from the coinbot directory after downloading the required html files (note: in order to run properly, the file path to access the html files must be editted in coin_parse.py)
+To recreate the dataset used for the analysis, enter the following command from the coinbot directory after downloading the required html files (note: in order to run properly, the file path to access the html files must be editted in coin_parse.py)

 ```
 scrapy crawl coin_parse